zirkular/evdev-midi/README.md

 # honeycomb

 honeycomb converts linux input events to MIDI.
-It's used to create mappings for external-non HID devices, like the TRAKTOR Kontrol X1 Mk1 made by Native Instruments.
+It's used to create mappings for external-non HID devices, like DJ Controllers and DIY machinery.

 ## Getting Started